-One of their own artists drew up quite a few designs for a lapel pin badges, from where we chose one to continue to make a design that can be technically done.
+One of their artists drew up quite a few designs for a lapel pin badges, from where we chose one to continue to make a design that can be technically done.

 The brief was:

 The serpent eating its own tail is a Renaissance symbol of eternity.
 The T obviously stands for the Tate gallery.
-The serpent on a T structure is derived from the iconography of Moses and the Brazen Serpent (Old Testament) which has two main allegorical readings.
-One as a symbol protection and coming together.
+The snake on a T structure is derived from the iconography of Moses and the Brazen Serpent (Old Testament) which has two main allegorical readings.
+One as symbol protection and coming together.
 Second as a symbol of worship of false idols.

-The visual allusions to the masonic and Catholic sects are deliberate and hopefully entertaining, if slightly provocative.
-Though the aim is to generate conversation, and a feeling of ‘belonging’.
+The visual allusions to the Masonic and Catholic sects are deliberate and hopefully entertaining, if slightly provocative.
+Though the aim is to generate conversation and a feeling of ‘belonging’.